Amazon FBA Reimbursement Claims: Complete Guide to Getting Your Money Back

 Inadequate documentation represents the primary cause of claim denials.
 Submitting cases without proper supporting evidence, unclear photos, or incomplete information triggers automatic rejections.
 Amazon's policy requires "reasonable evidence," and their investigation team needs clear proof to approve reimbursements.
 Invest time in gathering comprehensive documentation before filing rather than submitting weak claims that damage your credibility.

 Calculating incorrect reimbursement amounts either leaves money unclaimed or triggers automatic denials for excessive requests.
-Use Amazon's pricing methodology based on recent marketplace sales, not your acquisition costs or desired profit margins.
+Use Amazon's pricing methodology based on recent marketplace sales, not your acquisition costs or desired profit amazon seller margins.
 Include applicable taxes and fees in your calculations, but avoid inflating amounts beyond reasonable market values.

 Filing duplicate claims for the same discrepancy creates confusion and delays resolution.
 Amazon's system flags potential duplicates, and investigation teams may assume fraudulent intent.
 Always search existing cases before filing new claims, and reference previous case numbers when providing additional information for ongoing investigations.